-The logo is designed to be discreet, easily sketched and refers both to the ancient roots and the intertwined nature of human experience and the cannabis plant.
+The logo is designed to be discreet, simple and easily sketched by hand.
+The shape replicates that of a coiled skein of hemp fiber, seen on the right.
+It refers both to the ancient roots and the intertwined nature of human experience and the cannabis plant.

 The hand symbol for Cantheism is right hand cupped around the left, with two fingers extended in the inner hand, symbolizing the male and the female plants.
 The overall hand gesture signifying the female calyx which holds the trichome glands.

 Illustration: Detail from an Egyptian stella (1780-1306 BC), Museo Archeologico Nazionale di Firenze (Italy) Room III, case 14, Item 7611